 If you want to be accompanied onto or met from one of our trains, see help from staff.

-Assistance dogs are welcome on all our services, including taxi and private hire vehicles.
-Bus drivers are trained to recognise their harnesses or jackets and they may travel on either deck of the bus.
+Assistance dogs are welcome on all our services, including taxis and private hire vehicles (minicabs).
+Bus drivers are trained to recognise their harnesses or jackets.
+Assistance dogs may travel on either deck of the bus.

 However, only dogs trained to use escalators (with appropriate identification) can use moving escalators.
 If your dog is not trained, staff will help you avoid escalators (for example by using lifts and stairs).
 If you can't avoid the escalator they will stop it so you can walk.
 This may not be possible in busy periods so staff will help you replan your journey by another route.

 To find out more, contact the Guide Dogs London Mobility Team.